On team structure for subscription products

 Finally, leaders are left planning at the business result level.
 Business heads are left stranded without connecting outputs and roadmaps to business results (revenue, profits, retention, etc.).

-An alternative way to structure teams
+An alternative way to structure teams for subscription products

 Organize everyone into two teams.
 Each team owns and drives one business result.
 The first team is responsible for acquiring new users, and the second team is responsible for retaining them.